heinjan-ns/tictactoe_kata/tictactoe/TECHDEBT.md

 # TECHDEBT

 - typed X / O / ' ' on the board
-- board type better as map
+- board type should be different, probably a map
 - The checkWin() function is complex and still UGLY